 One major goal of the Jackson parking management system is to create a parking program that will be easy for the visitor to understand and to access.
-This will be accomplished through the use of common branding and marketing, an integrated signage plan, a web-based information clearing house, special events programs, etc.
+This will be accomplished using common branding and marketing, an integrated signage plan, a web-based information clearing house, special events programs, etc.